jimlyas/reflection-navigation/README.md

 ## R8 / Proguard

-The specific rules are [already bundled](reflection-navigation/consumer-rules.pro) into the JAR which can be interpreted by R8 automatically.
+The specific rules are [already bundled](reflection-navigation/consumer-rules.pro) into the AAR which can be interpreted by R8 automatically.

 ## ❯ Implementation